L-Figgins/patternag_submit/README.md

 #### Migrations

-Backend flask api service.
 To run alembic migrations run `docker exec -it pattern_ag-api-1 alembic upgrade head` while the container is running.

 ### Processor